 Program Related News

-- On July 16, 2014, SRI will host Reuse Opportunities on Capped Superfund Sites -- the third webinar in SRI's 2014 Quarterly Webinar Series.
+- On March 25, 2015, SRI will host Risk Management and Assessing Liability: Helping Communities Pursue Reuse Opportunities at Contaminated Properties-- the first webinar in SRI's 2015 Quarterly Webinar Series.
 Registration is free and open to the public.